sdziallas/comp55/docs/labs/13-Refact.md

 I get it,
-the last example was quite trivial, which we are doing for the sake of having a short lab, but many COMP 55 students are guilty of doing something slightly more extravagant, but I would call equally into question.
-Let's elaborate on our previous example a little more.
+the last example was quite trivial, which we are doing for the sake of having a short lab, but let's elaborate on our previous example a little more.

 😱